cyberark/PreCog/README.md

 # PreCog

-Discover potential spots for credentials theft.
+Discover "HotSpots" - potential spots for credentials theft.

 # The main goal
 Discover and mitigate HotSpots machines in your network - those dangerous spots could be abused by attackers to steal privileged accounts credential.